yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Updated Developer Portal default image tag to v1.8.1.
 - Updated the Default service type of Developer Portal service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 * Updated default storage type in values.yaml from `fs` to `db`.
 The new default option does not require additional configuration to work.
-* Used /live path for liveliness probe and /ready path for readiness probe.
+* Updated liveliness probe from `/` to `/live` and readiness probe from `/` to `/ready`.
-* Moved the database related variables in the values.yaml outside the section related to the storage of the assets inside enterprise portal.
+- Moved the database related variables in the values.yaml outside the section related to the storage of the assets inside enterprise portal.
+This reduces confusion, facilitating database configuration.
-* Updated seting Dashboard URL in Portal using service discovery.
+- Updated setting Dashboard URL in Portal using service discovery.
 * User can provide developer portal configurations via secret `useSecretName` instead of `global.secrets.useSecretName`.
 This is to make it easier to manage portal and dashboard configuration separately.
 ##### Removed
-* Removed field `global.bootstrap.devPortal`.
+- Removed field `global.bootstrap.devPortal`.
 You can now set both `global.components.bootstrap` and `tyk-bootstrap.bootstrap.devPortal` to true to enable portal bootstrapping.

 ## tyk-gateway-1.2.0